-- Studies of the Higgs particle and searches for physics beyond the Standard Model with the ATLAS experiment at CERN 's Large Hadron Collider
+- Studies of the properties of the Higgs particle and searches for physics beyond the Standard Model, primarily related to Dark Matter and Supersymmetry

-- GRB jet properties, particle acceleration, emission mechanisms
+- Gamma-ray bursts (GRBs) and astrophy: signatures of the photosphere, jet properties, particle acceleration, emission mechanisms

-- PoGOLite/PoGO+ Hard X-ray polarisation of the Crab and Cygnus X-1 2
+- Hard X-ray polarisation with PogoLite/Pogo+ and X-Calibur/XL-Calibur

 Particle physics studies the smallest building blocks of matter and the interactions through which they interact.
 The word "particle" generally refers to various types of small objects (e.g. protons, gas particles, or even household dust), but particle physics concerns the indivisible constituents of matter, the so-called elementary particles, that exist now and have existed in the early universe, and the fundamental interactions necessary to explain their behaviour and processes at the highest energies.